Entropy flow in near-critical quantum circuits

-Near-critical quantum circuits are ideal physical systems for asymptotically large-scale quantum computers, because their low energy collective excitations evolve reversibly, effectively isolated from the environment.
-The design of reversible computers is constrained by the laws governing entropy flow within the computer.
-In near-critical quantum circuits, entropy flows as a locally conserved quantum current, obeying circuit laws analogous to the electric circuit laws.
-The quantum entropy current is just the energy current divided by the temperature.
+Near-critical quantum circuits close to equilibrium are ideal physical systems for asymptotically large-scale quantum computers, because their low energy collective excitations evolve reversibly, effectively isolated from microscopic environmental fluctuations by the renormalization group.
+Entropy flows in near-critical quantum circuits near equilibrium as a locally conserved quantum current, obeying circuit laws analogous to the electric circuit laws.
+These ``Kirchhoff laws'' for entropy flow are the fundamental design constraints for asymptotically large-scale quantum computers.
 A quantum circuit made from a near-critical system (of conventional type) is described by a relativistic 1+1 dimensional relativistic quantum field theory on the circuit.
+The quantum entropy current near equilibrium is just the energy current divided by the temperature.
 The universal properties of the energy-momentum tensor constrain the entropy flow characteristics of the circuit components: the entropic conductivity of the quantum wires and the entropic admittance of the quantum circuit junctions.
 For example, near-critical quantum wires are always resistanceless inductors for entropy.
 A universal formula is derived for the entropic conductivity: $\sigmaent(\omega) = iv^{2} \Sdensity /\omega T $, where $\omega$ is the frequency, $T$ the temperature, $\Sdensity$ the equilibrium entropy density and $v$ the velocity of ``light''.
 The thermal conductivity is $\Real(T\sigmaent(\omega))=\pi v^{2} \Sdensity \, \delta(\omega)$.
 The thermal Drude weight is, universally, $v^{2}\Sdensity$.
 This gives a way to measure the entropy density directly.